 The public meeting does not affect appeal rights under the Environmental Planning and Assessment Act (EP&A Act).

 The Commission has powers to require certain people to attend the public hearing and to give evidence.
-If a public hearing is held, merit appeal rights to appeal to the Land and Environment Court are extinguished.

 When determining a sate significant development application or carrying out any of its other functions, the Commission may choose to undertake a site inspection or locality tour.
 There is no statutory requirement for the Commission to do so.